SylviaOne/Repo-hub/README.md

-## Why do valley girls hang out in odd numbered groups?
-Because they can't even.
+## What do you get if you put a duck in a cement mixer?
+Quacks in the pavement.